WayV: 2019: Debut, Take Off and Take Over the Moon

-On January 17, 2019, WayV debuted with their first digital EP The Vision with a Chinese version of NCT 127's "Regular" as the lead single.
+On January 17, 2019, WayV debuted by releasing their first digital EP The Vision with a Chinese version of NCT 127's "Regular" as the lead single.
 All three tracks of the EP placed within the top ten on Billboard World Digital Songs.
 The group debuted at number four on the Billboard Social 50, the best debut on the chart since XXXTentacion in June 2018.

 WayV released their first EP Take Off with lead single with the same name on May 9.
 The EP peaked at number seven on the Billboard World Albums Chart and charted at number one on iTunes album chart in 30 regions.
 Meanwhile, the single debuted at number two on the QQ Music Weekly Popularity chart.

 On October 29, WayV released their second EP, Take Over the Moon, with the title track "Moonwalk".
 Members Hendery and Yangyang participated in writing lyrics for the first time in the songs "King of Hearts" and "We Go Nanana".
 The group made their debut on the Billboard Heatseekers Albums and Korean Gaon Album Chart, ranking at number twenty-four and five, respectively.
 The group had their first comeback stage for the album on MBC Music's Show Champion on October 30, marking their first performance in South Korea.
 On November 5, the group released an English version of "Love Talk", which debuted and peaked at number three on the Billboard World Digital Song Sales.
 The song also marked the group's first entry on QQ Music Weekly Digital Sales Chart, ranking at number two.
 The repackaged version of the album, titled Take Over the Moon: Sequel, was released in 2020 and included the English version of "Love Talk" and the spoken track "WayV.oice #1" on the new track list.
 The group subsequently went on a promotional tour in China, South Korea, and Thailand.